ZGIS/malawi_atlas_public/docs/website.rst

 .. image:: img/feature_info.gif

 For some layers information about features can be shown.
 These can be accessed by clicking on the respective feature.
 Then a info panel will be shown on the bottom left.
-For some layers some charts will be displayed.
+For some layers diagrams will be displayed.

 Legend
 ------

-The legend panel on the right side displays the legends of all visible layers.
+The panel on the right side displays the legends of all visible layers.

 Measure
 ---------